wnw231423/cs3110/README.md

 - [x] chapter 5, exercise `refactor arith` needs better solution (I've written the most perfect solution I think as I can)
+- [ ] chapter 6, I've read the textbook but after a busy midterm I need to reread it to pick up the messy knowledge points, which reduced my interest and motivation to finish the exercise.

 ## What's more

-There is a small test template directory, I'm tring my best to decrease  code redundancy.
+There is a small test template directory, I'm trying my best to decrease code redundancy.